 - Clean up access issues.
 Webdam’s permissioning helps manage content access needs for different user types.
 Some users just need to see what’s available.
 Others, like designers, might need to have access to high-res files.
 Specific assets could be restricted in the old system, but Webdam gave them the ability to do the same for folders.

-The Results: Everything Dialed in Record Time
+Everything Dialed in Record Time

 Webdam beat the final two-week asset relocation deadline with time to spare.
 The new and improved asset library “Vault” houses over 105,000 assets that, after de-duplication and cleanup, weighed in at an impressive 4TB.
 Leo Burnett and Bell Canada’s partners and agencies have found it easy to use and capable of handling everything they need it to.